Circumventing Netflix’s georestrictions is legal, however, by employing this you would be breaking the Netflix Terms of Use

 Akhil

-2. AWS charges by the hour, and you get 750 hours per month usage of a free tier machine in the first year.
+./terraform.sh destory750 hours per month usage of a free tier machine in the first year.
 31 * 24 = 744 so you may think you’re in the clear.
 However, an hour is clocked whenever you turn on a machine, thus if you turn a machine off and on 4 times in 10 minutes, you will use up 4 hours usage.
-Be weary of this.
+Be weary of this.google-chrome, you have to close all chrome windows before launching the proxy browser.